KidkArolis/space-router/docs/content/_index.md

 router.navigate(to)
 ```

-Navigates to a URL described.
+Navigate to a url.
+Navigating will update the browser's location bar, depending no the mode the router is in and will call the router listener callback with the newly matched route.

-- `to` - navigation target
+- `to` - a `string` url or an `object` with the following properties
   - `url` a relative url string or a route pattern
   - `pathname` the pathname portion of the target url, which can include named segments
   - `params` params to interpolate into the named pathname segments
   - `query` the query object that will be passed through `qs.stringify`
   - `hash` the hash fragment to append to the url of the url
   - `replace` set to true to replace the current entry in the navigation stack instead of pushing
-  - `merge` set to true to merge in the params from the current URL, alternatively set to the current route object to use that as the current route to be used in merging
+  - `merge` set to true to merge in the params from the current url, alternatively set to the current route object to use that as the current route to be used in merging

 Note, if `url` option is provided, the `pathname`, `params`, `query` and `hash` will be ignored.

-Note, be careful when using `merge` as this reads the location's current URL which might be different from the one you store in your application's state in case you're performing async logic in the listen callback.
+Note, be careful when using `merge` as this reads the location's current url which might be different from the one you store in your application's state in case you're performing async logic in the listen callback.

 ### `match`